-Your 'This Is Us' Crying Sessions Are Actually Healthy
+Your Weepy Obsession With 'This Is Us' Is Actually Super Healthy

 I can't watch "This Is Us," and that's not because back in 1999, I wrote a beautiful song called "Brandy," which was stolen by Mandy Moore and changed sloppily to "Candy."

 It's because I am a very emotional person -- I cry over commercials.
 Imagine what "This Is Us" would do to me.

 Still, despite a show basically selling itself by saying "we're gonna eff up your day," fans tune in every week with a renewed dedication a broadcast TV show hasn't seen since pre-Netflix.

 But according to new research, becoming attached to TV characters is actually healthy.

 The relationship we share with characters is called parasocial by psychologists -- because we care and know about them, but they don't know anything about us.
 (So, it seems like all my crushes are also parasocial relationships!
 Hahahahah I'm so sad.)

 Assistant professor of psychology at the University of Oklahoma, Jennifer Barnes, said,

 The interesting thing is that our brains aren't really built to distinguish between whether a relationship is real or fictional.
 So, these friendships can convey a lot of real-world benefits.